-Summary
+Summary:

 Lustration is in many aspects connected to certain legal procedures.
 However, there are a number of legal barriers that bar the success of this process.
-Some of them are procedural (e.g. statute of limitations), and some are organizational - e.g. the legitimacy of those who are supposed to be the implementers of the lustration practices.
-In relation to judicial practices, the particular situation in Croatia points to very weak chances that a judiciary, that is itself arising from an intransparent process of appointment, be an appropriate tool for a sensible lustration practice.
-On the other hand, lustration in the judiciary now appears not only as belated, but also as highly improbable.
+Some of them are procedural (e.g. statute of limitations), and some of them organizational - e.g. the legitimacy of those who are supposed to be the implementors of the lustration practices.
+In relation to judicial practices, the particular situation of Croatia points to very weak chances that a judiciary that is itself arising from an intransparent process of appointment be an appropriate tool for a sensible lustration practice.
+On the other hand, lustration in the judiciary appears now not only as belated, but also as highly improbable.

+Key words:

-Key words: lustration, justice system, judicial independence.
+Lustration, justice system, judicial independence.